rTeeee/rTeeee/README.md

-### I do stuff when i feel like it
+### Coding new stuff soon

-shoutout rat lovers inc
+cuz of recent leaks :eyes: